Madame Web (film): Box office

-Madame Web failed at the box office and was a box-office bomb, grossing $43.8 million in the United States and Canada, and $56.7 million in other territories, for a worldwide total of $100.5 million.
+Madame Web was a box-office bomb, grossing $43.8 million in the United States and Canada, and $56.7 million in other territories, for a worldwide total of $100.5 million.

 In the United States and Canada, Madame Web was released alongside Bob Marley: One Love, and was projected to gross $20–25 million from 4,013 theaters over its six-day opening timeframe.
 In the days leading up to its release, theater chains noted a large number of pre-ordered tickets were canceled after poor critical reviews emerged.
 The film made $6 million on its first day, $2.2 million on its second, and $4.3 million on its third.
 It went on to have a six-day opening of $25.8 million (including $15.1 million in its traditional weekend), finishing second behind One Love; IMAX screenings accounted for $3.1 million of the total.
 In its second weekend, the film made $6 million (a drop of 61%), finishing in fourth.

 Critical response

-Madame Web received negative reviews from critics, who panned it as an "embarrassing mess", and the "worst comic book movie" yet.
-Some critics compared the film to Sony's Morbius, as both films became satirical "meme fodder" and received media attention, with Madame Web being regarded by some commentators as a "future cult classic" and a "camp classic".
+Madame Web received overwhelmingly negative reviews from critics, who panned it as one of the worst comic book films ever made, while Johnson's performance was met with mixed responses.
+Some critics compared the film to Sony's Morbius (2022), as both films became satirical "meme fodder" and received media attention, with Madame Web being regarded by some commentators as a "future cult classic" and a "camp classic".
+Metacritic, which uses a weighted average, assigned the film a score of 26 out of 100, based on 51 critics, indicating "generally unfavorable" reviews.
 Audiences surveyed by CinemaScore gave the film an average grade of "C+" on an A+ to F scale, while those at PostTrak gave it a 54% overall positive score.